For new growth to happen, we need to cut or prune areas in our life that are no longer working.

 5. Evaluate – The E in Prune is for Evaluate.
 Did it work?
 What changes need to be made?
 How much is it going to cost?
 All organizing systems take time to implement and need to be evaluated and maintained.
 The PRUNE process is circular and can be repeated in different areas of life and business.

 We are all leaders.
 We all can influence others by our words and actions.
 As leaders, it is crucial that we take the time during this dormant season to go through the PRUNE process and examine our life and cut out what isn’t working, so that all is left is a healthy, organized life, ready to impact God’s kingdom and grow our business.

 What tools have you tried that help you PRUNE and your goals?
 Comment Below.

 Follow us to receive more success tools to organize your life and motivational content to help you reflect, plan and connect to the life of your dreams.
-(PRUNE Process worksheet download for the month of October) https://mirrorsandbridges.com/
+(PRUNE Process worksheet download) https://mirrorsandbridges.com/

 Sign up for a complimentary organizational or life coaching discovery session to determine areas where you need to declutter mentally or physically to promote growth. https://mirrorsandbridges.com/lets-connect/

 Is hiring a Life Coach the best decision for you?
 Consider the purpose, benefits and investment of partnering with a coach.

 The purpose of a life coach is to help you create a better life, one where you are actually able to accomplish your goals quicker and over time will develop life changing habits that will pay off in the future.

 Many people have raved over the benefits, saying that their life coaches have been the catalyst for them to be able to finally achieve their goals.

 If you are thinking of working with a life coach, consider the following points: